services and resources.

-What should I bring?
+- What computer should I use?
 Any recent PC or Mac will do—make sure it’s less than two years old.
 You’ll also want a suite of office software.
 Check with your advisor for major-specific software.
 Security software is a definite yes.

-What does NGU provide?
-Wireless in all academic buildings and residence halls.
-A Crusader ID for NGU email, Blackboard, computer labs, campus networks, printers, and MyNGU student portal.
+- What does NGU provide?
+Wireless internet in all academic buildings and residence halls.
+An ID for NGU email, Blackboard, computer labs, campus networks, printers, and MyNGU student portal.
 And, of course, an IT Help Desk.

-Admitted to NGU?
-Once you’ve paid your deposit, you’ll be assigned your Crusader ID and can jump into the student portal, MyNGU.
+- Recently admitted to NGU?
+Once you’ve paid your deposit, you’ll be assigned your ID and can jump into the student portal, MyNGU.
 Time for a test drive!

 * For accounts created on or after December 29th, 2021: